-Have you found dissolved lead in the drinking water?
+Have you found lead in the drinking water?

-Out of almost 200 water samples taken in September and October 2019, only three samples exceeded the Ministry of Health's maximum acceptable value (MAV) for dissolved lead.
-The MAV is a health limit based on the maximum amount of dissolved lead considered safe for a bottle-fed baby to consume each day.
+Out of over 573 water samples taken in since September 2019, eleven samples exceeded the Ministry of Health's maximum acceptable value (MAV) for lead.
+The MAV is a health limit based on the maximum amount of lead considered safe for a bottle-fed baby to consume each day.
 It is based on babies' consumption because they are considered to be the most sensitive population group.

-What is the public health assessment of dissolved lead in the drinking water?
+What is the public health assessment of lead in the drinking water?